ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 They are standing outside a moderately well appointed town house - nothing too fancy but well kept. [[Okan]] confidently walks up to the front door and raises his hand.
 Then he pauses.

 "Saki - it might be worth you hanging around out here.
 Just in case.
 Don't want them to get intimidated by you!"
-He
+He grins then mutters to [[Kaapo]] as he turns back and raps on the door - "Besides, the big lump might try to eat the furniture!"

+[[Sakari]] shrugs his massive shoulders - "Fine by me.
+I'm going to get some food."
+He turns and stomps off along the street.

+The door swings open, revealing